COVID-19 pandemic in Bulgaria: Background

 A National Crisis-management Staff was formed by the Bulgarian government on 5 March to deal with the coronavirus pandemic.
-The Government has appointed Major general professor Doctor Vencislav Mutafchiyski as the Chairman of the Staff.
-MG Prof. Dr. Mutafchiyski is the Director of the Military Medical Academy and the most senior medical officer of the Bulgarian Armed Forces.
+The government appointed Major general Vencislav Mutafchiyski as the chairman of the Staff.
+Mutafchiyski is the director of the Military Medical Academy and the most senior medical officer of the Bulgarian Armed Forces.
 He is an abdomen (stomach) surgeon and epidemiology is not among his specialties.
 The MMA combines the military medical services of the country in their entirety with several hospitals in the capital Sofia and around the country.
 At the same time it is one of the country's leading medical institutions and possesses large medical treatment capacity and know-how.
 The Staff fulfills a direct operational role in the management of the crisis and its decisions are implemented through executive orders of Bulgaria's Prime Minister and the country's Minister of Health.

 On 23 March a separate Medical Council for dealing with the coronavirus pandemic was appointed by the Prime Minister.
-The council was chaired by Professor Kosta Kostov, a leading pulmonary disease expert.
+The council was chaired by Kosta Kostov, a leading pulmonary disease expert.
 The council's mission was to provide the government with complementary analysis and action proposals and the general public with professional guidance and information.
 Unlike the National Crisis-management Staff, which is a formal national institution with executive power and tasks, the council had mostly a knowledge-based advisory role.
 On 4 April the Medical Council dispersed, having achieved its purpose, according to its chairman.